intentor/anlog/README.md

 ### Rolling File

-Writes the output to files by period and max file size (default is 100mb).
+Writes the output to files by period and max file size.
 Each time a period or a max file size is reached, a new file is created.

 ```cs
 Log.Logger = new LoggerFactory()